January 10, 1938, in Milwaukee, Wisconsin.

 In the 7th and 8th grades Knuth was very interested in the structure of English grammar.
 In high school he was interested in physics and was good at mathematics.
 Heading for college, he wondered whether to major in physics or music, but chose the former because he got a scholarship to the Case Institute of Technology in Cleveland, Ohio.
 In his sophomore year of college he switched his major from physics to mathematics, partly because he had trouble with science labs.

-During the summer between his freshman and sophomore years, Knuth worked in the statistics lab drawing graphs, key punching tabulating cards, and using a card sorter.
-While there, he spotted the newly installed IBM 650 computer across the hall.
-The 650 intrigued him, and he learned to program using it.
+During his freshman year, Knuth worked in the statistics lab drawing graphs, key punching tabulating cards, and using a card sorter.
+In December of 1956, he spotted the newly installed IBM 650 computer across the hall.
+The 650 intrigued him, and he spent much of the summer of 1957 getting to know how it worked.
 He wrote a variety of interesting programs during his undergraduate years, including one to rate the performance of members of the basketball team he managed.

 |Knuth recalls his first computer programming, for an IBM 650.|